Monday, June 3, 2019

 Indumati invited her the following night to take her revenge.
 Prince Veer was asleep in his bed.
 Maneka entered the room and bit him.
 Prince Veer died immediately, and she saw his breathing had gone.
 Maneka left peacefully.

 Once Maneka was gone.
-Indumati and
+Indumati and the queen entered Veer’s chamber.

 Moral- Endeavour with full spirit to fight the obstacle.